 Briefly, here are the different categories of slipcovers to choose from.
 To explore these categories in more detail, check out our overview.

-- Cheap.
-Here, we’re referring to the type of cheap, ready-made slipcovers sold on Amazon, made of stretch fabric and comprising only one or two pieces.
+Here, we’re referring to the type of cheap, ready-made slipcovers sold on major marketplaces, made of stretch fabric and comprising only one or two pieces.

-- Reupholstery.
-While this is not technically a slipcover category, it’s an alternative to slipcovers that you might want to consider.
+While this is not technically a slipcover category, it’s an alternative to couch covers that you might want to consider.
 It involves stripping your couch down to its frame, replacing springs and stuffing where required, and re-covering it in fabrics of your choosing.

 Where to Buy Different Categories of Slipcovers